poseidon-framework/poseidon-schema/README.md

 ```
 V 1.2.0: Fixed a spelling mistake in the site name "Hosenacker"->"Rosenacker"
 V 1.1.1: Added mtDNA contamination estimation to .janno file
-V 1.1.0: The authors of @Gassenhauer_2021 made some previously restricted samples for their publication available later and we added them.
+V 1.1.0: The authors of @Gassenhauer_2021 made some previously restricted samples for their publication available later and we added them
-V 1.0.0: Creation of the package.
+V 1.0.0: Creation of the package
 ```